The Ultimate Guide To Perfecting Your SaaS KPIs and Metrics

 So you want to grow revenue to $50 million this year?
 Sounds great.
 But if your starting point is $5 million, you may be setting yourself up for a KPI fail.

 A good way to set up targets for KPIs is to associate targets with a specific timeframe.
 This allows you to track progress on an ongoing basis and continually take corrective action.

 Let’s say you’re a runner, challenging yourself to run faster or longer than ever before.
 It’s a lot easier to achieve your goals if you set out specific milestones.
 There's a huge difference between saying you want to run a faster 5KM race and saying you want to run that same distance in 30 minutes.

 Business outcomes benefit from the same degree of specificity.
-Rather than consistently challenging ourselves to improve, give yourself a specific target so you know when you’ve reached it, and when you can start working towards the next.
+Rather than consistently challenging yourself to improve, give yourself a specific target, so you know when you’ve reached it and when you can start working towards the next.

 The KPI is too hard to measure

 The most common reason KPIs fail is that they can be hard to measure.
 KPIs blend data, business objectives, and departmental targets to act as guideposts for success.
 Without that first piece—data—your KPIs are abstract and conceptual.

 Data is what grounds your KPIs, so you need to make sure you can actually measure and track your KPIs over time.

 Set yourself up for success: avoid common mistakes

 Even elite organizations struggle to avoid the most common KPI mistakes.
 They can occur at various points of a company’s development—including when new team leaders are hired, when new objectives are established, and/or when old KPIs are held onto even as an industry undergoes rapid change.